Write Poems Using Metaphors

 Hello and welcome to VisiHow.
 In this series of videos, we are exploring the world of poetry.
 In this video, we are going to focus on how to poems using metaphors.

-- 1Metaphors are essential elements in all forms of verbal and written communication.They serve to convey thoughts and desires in unique ways, but also can bring greater clarity and poignancy to human actions and behavior.
+- 1They serve to convey thoughts and desires in unique ways, but also can bring greater clarity and poignancy to human actions and behavior.
 A metaphor is defined as a figure of speech, where one concept is applied to another, even though there may not be any literal connection.
 This is in order to show the relevance between the two and to highlight and emphasize certain traits or characteristics.
-Here is an example:Advertisement
+Here is an example:Metaphors are essential elements in all forms of verbal and written communication.Advertisement

 Video: Write Poems Using Metaphors